taicheukkin/london-bike-sharing-shares/README.md

 By applied 12pm to 5pm in the time slicers in figure 6.3,the distribution of wind speed and actual_temperature between 12pm to 5pm was investigated.

-In figure 6.4,it was found that the average bike sharing are evenly distributed and in the first five wind_speed(bins), the rest of 4 groups show relatively low average bike sharing shares.The frquency of wind_speed(16.95-22.59) is the highest among 10 groups, the majority of total bikes sharing was  distributed to wind_speed(16.95-22.59)
+In figure 6.4,it was found that the average bike sharing are evenly distributed and in the first five wind_speed(bins), the rest of 4 groups show relatively low average bike sharing shares.The frquency of wind_speed(16.95-22.59) was the highest among 10 groups, the majority of total bikes sharing was  distributed to wind_speed(16.95-22.59)

 In figure 6.5,it was found that the higher the average bike sharing, the larger the actual temperature group.